ikmich/adbb-cli/README.md

 ## Usage on Windows OS

-- Shell commands specific to Windows OS are **not currently implemented**.
+- Shell commands specific to Windows OS are not currently implemented.
 Full support for Windows OS is planned for a future release.

 ## Installation